 Not an actual patient

-INGREZZA® (valbenazine) capsules provided reductions in tardive dyskinesia (TD) severity1
+INGREZZA® (valbenazine) capsules provided reductions in tardive dyskinesia (TD) severity1-3

-INGREZZA 80 mg provided rapid and significant reductions in TD severity by 6 weeks1,2
+INGREZZA 80 mg provided rapid and significant reductions in TD severity by 6 weeks1-3

 LS mean change from baseline in AIMS dyskinesia total score through 6 weeks (ITT population)1-3

-- d In an analysis of the primary efficacy endpoint of patients randomized to INGREZZA 80 mg at baseline through Week 6.
+- e In a post hoc analysis of the primary efficacy endpoint of patients randomized to INGREZZA 80 mg at baseline through Week 6.

 - AIMS, Abnormal Involuntary Movement Scale; BL, baseline; ITT, intent-to-treat; LS mean, least squares mean; SEM, standard error of mean.